SkillsFundingAgency/dfc-devops/README.md

 These tests run on all groups of files of the same type and ensure standards and quality are maintained across all files checked-in.

 Additional document for creating tests and details of the quality tests can be [found here](ArmTemplates/README.md).

+## Kubernetes Tooling

+The pipeline associated with this repo deploys various tools into the dfc-dev-shared-aks AKS cluster such as container based Azure DevOps agents and Prometheus.
+One useful tool for accessing the data exposed by Prometheus is [Lens](https://k8slens.dev/).
+To configure this to access the metrics exposed by Prometheus right click a cluster in Lens > Settings > Prometheus service address > set this to `default/prometheus-operated:9090`.  **Do not use Features > Metrics > Install,** this will install additional resources into the cluster that may conflict with existing resources.